alihakimtaskiran/Residental-Alarming-System/README.md

 <ul>
   <li>Connect a speaker on an ESP8266</li>
   <li>Power the ESP8266</li>
   <li>Open the code then fill the network cridentals and number of speaker pin.
-Thenupload te code.</li>
+Then upload the code.</li>
   <li>You can fordward the port</li>
 </ul>